cwarden45/DTC_Scripts/Nutrigenomics/README.md

 "**Hunger & Weight**" provides genotypes for 7 SNPs / genes (for $49).
 Citations are provided, but genomic position / rsID not shown in web-interface.

 The **Metabolism** result was not ready at the same time.
 I was notified that the **Metabolism** result would be ready about 4 weeks after the lab recieves the sample.
-However, I currently still do not have that result.
+However, I currently still do not have that result (meaning this will be the last result that I recieve on this page, even though these were the two test that I ordered first, and purchased in-store at a CVS).

 Vitagene:
 -----------------